dentarg/auth0-blog/_posts/2017-04-24-build-better-universal-apps-with-nextjs2.markdown

 **Note:** Nextjs exposes virtually everything to the client.
 Secrets and environment variables are leaked to the frontend.
 So if you want to perform an API call and you need to validate a token based on a **secret**, then you will have to run a [custom express server](https://github.com/zeit/next.js/tree/master/examples/custom-server-express) so that your **secret** can be available only on the server.
 This also applies to other forms of operations that require loading some secret environment variables that the user of your app shouldn't have access to.

+> Auth0 provides the simplest and easiest to use [user interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.

 ## Conclusion

 With **Next.js 2**, the [Github repo](https://github.com/zeit/next.js/) now has over 11,000 stars and we have seen lots of significant improvements & major upgrades from the initial version that was released last year.
 Kudos to the team behind this lovely tool and the JavaScript community for their continuous support.
 In fact, they already have plans for **Next.js 3**.

 Try out **Next.js 2** and let me know what you think in the comments section!